aws-samples/genai-llm-application-monitoring-on-aws/README.md

 <img src="images/completed_analysis_screenshot.png">

 ## Cleaning up
-Be sure to remove the resources created in this repository to avoid charges.
+Be sure to remove the resources created in this repository to avoid continued charges.
 Run the following commands to delete these resources:
 1. ```cdk destroy --all --stack-name ObserveLLMStack ```
 2. ```aws admin-delete-user --user-pool-id <REPLACE_WITH_POOL_ID> --username <REPLACE_WITH_USERNAME>```